laixintao/prometheus-http-sd/README.md

 [2022-08-06 00:50:11,100] {validate.py:22} INFO - Done!
 Generated {total_targets} in total.
 ```

+It's a good idea to use `prometheus-http-sd check` in your CI system to validate
+your targets generator scripts and target files.

 ### Script Dependencies

 If you want your scripts to use some other python library, just install them